jefflester/minitrino/readme.md

 ### [MODULES] Section

-This section has only one default config: `STARBURST_LIC_PATH`.
+This section has only one default config: `SEP_LIC_PATH`.
 This is required if using licensed Starburst Enterprise features.
 It can point to any valid license on your filesystem.

 This section can also be used to set environment variables passed to containers provisioned by Minitrino.
 Environment variables are only passed to a container